syncfusion-content/javascript-docs/js/Diagram/Tooltip.md

 ## Common tooltip for all nodes and connectors

 Diagram provides support to show tooltip when mouse hovers over any node/connector.
-To show tooltip on mouse over, the `tooltip` property of diagram model needs to be set with the tooltip `templateId` and alignments as shown in the following example.
+To show tooltip on mouse over, the `tooltip` property of Diagram model needs to be set with the tooltip `templateId` and alignments as shown in the following example.

 {% highlight html %}